-Jefferson County, Florida Tax Collector Table of Contents September 30, 2012
+Jefferson County, Florida Tax Collector Table of Contents September 30, 2013

-Independent Auditors' Report 1 - 2 Special-Purpose Financial Statements Special-Purpose Balance Sheet - Governmental Fund 3 Special-Purpose Statement of Revenues, Expenditures and Changes in Fund Balance - Governmental Fund 4 Special-Purpose Statement of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual - General Fund 5 Special-Purpose Statement of Fiduciary Net Assets - Agency Funds 6 Notes to Special-Purpose Financial Statements 7 - 13 Supplementary Information Independent Auditors' Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Governmental Auditing Standards 14 - 16 Independent Auditors' Management Letter 17 - 18 Management's Response 19
+Independent Auditors' Report 1 - 2 Special-Purpose Financial Statements Special-Purpose Balance Sheet - Governmental Fund 3 Special-Purpose Statement of Revenues, Expenditures and Changes in Fund Balance - Governmental Fund 4 Special-Purpose Statement of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual - General Fund 5 Special-Purpose Statement of Fiduciary Net Position - Agency Funds 6 Notes to Special-Purpose Financial Statements 7 - 14 Supplementary Information Independent Auditors' Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Governmental Auditing Standard s 15 - 17 Independent Auditors' Management Letter 18 - 19 Management's Response 20

-The Honorable Lois H. Hunter, Tax Collector The County of Jefferson, Florida Monticello, Florida
+To the Honorable Lois H. Hunter, Tax Collector The County of Jefferson, Florida Monticello, Florida

-We have audited the accompanying special-purpose financial statements of the Jefferson County, Tax Collector (the "Tax Collector") as of and for the year ended September 30, 2012, as listed in the table of contents.
-These special-purpose financial statements are the responsibility of the management of the Tax Collector.
-Our responsibility is to express an opinion on these special-purpose financial statements based on our audit.
+We have audited the accompanying special-purpose financial statements of the Jefferson County, Florida, Tax Collector (the "Tax Collector") as of and for the year ended September 30, 2013, and the related notes to the financial statements, which collectively comprise the Tax Collector's basic financial statements as listed in the table of contents.